 Racial disparities regarding median household income are evident in Figure 7.
-The median household income for Hispanic households is lower than that of the White households.
-These gaps in income ultimately effect lifestyle and neighborhood choices, ability to afford health insurance, and access to health care.
+The median household income for African American households is much lower than white and even lower than the median household income for African Americans in the state.
+For Asian population the median household income in the service area is lower than the median household income for African area is lower than the median household income for African area is lower than the median household income for Asians in the state.
+These gaps in income among different racial groups ultimately effect lifestyle and neighborhood choices, ability to afford health insurance, and access to health care.